NepharaLabs/Necrora_App/README.md

 ### 100% Fee Buyback Program

-Every single dollar generated from platform fees is used to buy back $NECRONA tokens from the market, creating continuous buying pressure and value for holders.
+Every single dollar generated from platform fees is used to buy back $Necrora tokens from the market, creating continuous buying pressure and value for holders.

 - Automated buyback mechanism
 - Transparent on-chain execution